jasonkim/jasonkim.github.io/resume.md

 ### Software Engineering Manager
 ##### Avvo (Jun 2016 - Present)
+- Manage developer team resources and hold developers accountable for deliverables and performance
 - Manage developers across multiple teams by having regular 1:1s and career coaching
-- Hold developers accountable for deliverables and performance
 - Work with other orgs to unblock teams and enable them to run smoother
 - Mentor and pair program with junior developers
 - Implement micro services such as url shortener and webhook endpoint for 3rd party API (Elixir/Pheonix)